-In September 2024, the Company initiated the process of consultation to file permit applications to continue drilling on its Asbury Graphite Mine ("Asbury") located in Notre Dame du Laus ("NDDL").
-The Company filed an application with the MNR, seeking permits for its plan to drill approximately 5,200 meters of core across 26 drill holes.
+In June 2025, the Company received approval to continue drilling on its Asbury Graphite Mine ("Asbury") located in Notre Dame du Laus ("NDDL").
+The approval was granted pursuant to an application filed in September 2024, when the Company initiated the process of consultation and filed an application with the MNR, seeking permits for its plan to drill approximately 5,200 meters of core across 26 drill holes.
 This plan will cover the entire length of the geophysical anomaly.
 This total length will be the longest drill campaign undertaken by the Company on the Asbury mine, and results will help to confirm graphitic mineralization across the entire trend, as well as to inform plans for additional infill and expansion drilling going forward.
-In line with the requirements of the revised Mining Act, the Company has completed consultation with the Kitigan ZB First Nation and will continue said consultation, as required, throughout the process of developing the Asbury.
-The Company anticipates receiving approval for this exploration program in Q2, 2025.
+In line with the requirements of the revised Mining Act, the Company has completed consultation with the Kitigan ZB First Nation and will continue said consultation, as required, throughout the process of developing the Asbury Graphite Mine.